-CISM 2803 Special Topics in Computer Information - (On Demand).
+CISM 2803 Advanced Topics in Computer Information - (On Demand).
 This course will cover varying advanced computer information topics.
 Topics offered will cover new developments in the changing environment of computer information.
 This course may be repeated as topics vary.
+Prerequisite: CISQ 1103, Certain topics may require additional prerequisites, instructor approval/override required.